Veysi-akin/job-scraper/README.md

 ### Job scraper

-Job searching service using Ruby and Ruby On Rails.
+Job search app using Ruby and Ruby On Rails.

 ### Prerequisites
-Ruby 2.6.6
+Ruby 2.7.2

 Rails 6.0.3.3